What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 Typical deal protection mechanisms in public M&A transactions are break fees / reverse break fees and no shop agreements.

-According to the practice of the TOB, break fees are permissible if the amount payable in case of a break does not deter a third party from launching a competing offer (i.e. the break fee does not restrict the target company’s shareholders’ freedom of choice with respect to offers).
-Whether a certain break fee amount is permissible in a transaction requires an analysis of the circumstances of the specific case.
+According to the practice of the TOB, break fees are permissible if the amount payable in case of a break does not prevent a third party from launching a competing offer (i.e. the break fee does not restrict the target company’s shareholders’ freedom of choice with regard to offers).
+Whether a certain break fee amount is permissible in a transaction requires an analysis of the circumstances of the individual case.
+As a general guideline, the break fee amount should not exceed the costs associated with the offer.

 Other deal protection mechanisms include matching rights of the offeror or information rights with respect to third party’s requests for due diligence.